ryanlsmith4/react-express/README.md

 Currently the API endpoint '/random/?n=num' returns a random number from 0 to num.
 This has a problem since the numbers returned are decimal numbers, for example: `13.409162476456668`.
 Modify the code at the endpoint to return whole numbers.

-- The random function should return a whole number.
+- The random function should return a **whole number**.
 - The number should range from 0 to n - 1
+- Carefully craft an intuitive API
+	- The API should read well and be self documenting
+	- The JSON returned should be intuitive unambiguous

 **Challenge 2**

 You need a function to simulate die rolls.
 Currently there is a stubbed function `randomD(n)`.
 This function takes a number n as a parameter.
 It should return a number from 1 to n.

 - `randomD(n)` should return a whole number
-- `randomD(n)` should return a number from 1 to n
+- `randomD(n)` the range should be from 1 to n
+- Define an API that returns the results as JSON
+	- Your API should be intuitive and self documenting
+	- The JSON returned should be intuitive

 **Challenge 3**

 We need to a function to generate a series of die rolls.
-This function is stubbed in as `randomRolls(n, s)`, `n` is number of dice to roll, and `s` is number of sides.
+This function is stubbed in as `randomRolls(n, s)`, `n` is number of dice to roll, and `s` is number of sides possessed by each die.
 This function should return an array of random numbers.

 - `randomRolls(n, s)` should return an array
 	- all elements should whole numbers
-- There should be at least 1 element (the array should not be empty)
-- Each element should be value of 1 to s
+	- Each element should be value of 1 to `s`

-**Cahllenge 4**
+**Challenge 4**

 You need to modify the API to work with the new functions.
 Currently You can use the `/random/?n=6` to get a random between 0 and 5.
 Your job is to add an option that returns a die roll.
 This should be a number from 1 to n.
 For excample: